Ayden Mayeri

-Ayden Mayeri (born October 1, 1990) is an Iranian-American actress, comedian, and writer, known for her work in both television and film.
+Ayden Mayeri (born October 1, 1990) is an American actress, comedian, singer and writer, known for her work in both television and film.
 On television, she had a recurring role in Homecoming (2018), starred in the Showtime series I Love That for You (2022), and starred in the Peacock comedy Mr. Throwback.
 Mayeri has appeared in the films Somebody I Used to Know (2023), Confess, Fletch (2022), Jackpot!
 (2024), and Honeyjoon (2025).

 Early life

 Ayden Mayeri was born on October 1, 1990, in Oakland, California.
+She is of Iranian descent.
 She studied dramatic theater at California State University, Fullerton.
 In 2000, at age 11, Mayeri formed the amateur preteen pop group X-Cetra in Santa Rosa, California, with friends Jessica Hall and siblings Janet and Mary Washburn.
 Their first and only album, Stardust, later gained a cult following after circulating online.

 Career

 Television

 Mayeri began her acting career in the early 2010s with minor roles in television shows.
 Her breakout came with appearances in TV series Harder Than It Looks.
 She guest-starred in the Fox sitcom New Girl.

 In 2019, Mayeri appeared in multiple episodes of the political satire Veep on HBO, She also made guest appearances on Larry David's iconic show Curb Your Enthusiasm.
 In 2022, she joined the cast of the Apple TV+ murder-mystery comedy The Afterparty, playing a pregnant mean girl who goes missing.
 In 2024, Mayeri was a main cast member on the Peacock comedy series Mr. Throwback.